 Snowmobiling is one of the most exciting ways to experience Ontario's breathtaking winter landscape.
-Algoma Country consists of over 1,400 miles of groomed trails, carved through the rugged Canadian Shield and old growth forests.
+Algoma Country consists of over 1,400 miles of groomed trails, carved through the rugged Canadian Shield and old-growth forests.
 You'll travel through remote areas known only to snowmobilers.
 There are snowmobile loops for a snowmobile weekend getaway, and trail loops so that you can plan a weeklong trip.
 There are snowmobile-friendly communities located throughout the trail system where you'll find incredible accommodations, great places to eat, and many services along the way.

 Do you love the thrill and excitement of tackling a snow cover mountain on skis?
 Check out another Algoma favourite: downhill skiing and snowboarding at one of our region's ski resorts.
 Our ski hills can accommodate every level and all ages from beginner to moderate to experienced.
 Ski hills are groomed daily so there are always visual trails throughout the hill and there are qualified instructors who can teach you.
 And did we mention the view?
-From the top of the mountains you'll have a spectacular panoramic view of the Algoma wilderness.
-Ski trips are great for families, with groups of good friends, couples, or even the solo traveller.
+From the top of the mountains, you'll have a spectacular panoramic view of the wilderness.
+Ski trips are great for families, with groups of good friends, couples, or even solo travellers.

-Everyone jokes how long the winter season can be but there are so many events taking place that will keep you active and enjoying the season.
-Our region's biggest winter carnival is the Bon Soo Winter Carnival, which hosts an immense variety of events held over 10 days for all ages with indoor & outdoor events, concerts, breakfasts, dinners, contests, tournaments and of course the famous Polar Bear Swim and ice slides!
+Everyone jokes about how long the winter season can be but there are so many events taking place that will keep you active and enjoying the season.
+The region's biggest winter carnival is the Bon Soo Winter Carnival, which hosts an immense variety of events held over 10 days for all ages with indoor & outdoor events, concerts, breakfasts, dinners, contests, tournaments and of course the famous Polar Bear Swim and ice slides!

 9. Snowball Fights, Snow Angels, Snow Forts & Snowmen

-It's a one of those days.
+It's one of those days.
 You wake up, look outside and you have twice as much snow as you did the day before.
 What do you do?
 Bundle up and have a snowball fight, make snow angels, or build a fort with your family and friends.
-All of these are a great ways to get everyone outside, active and having fun.
+All of these are great ways to get everyone outside, active and having fun.
 People of all ages love to play in the snow especially when you have the opportunity to throw snowballs at each other!
 Remember how much you loved a snow day?
 Waking up to listen to the news, realizing the school bus was cancelled due to the weather.
 A day out of school!
 Freedom to play in the snow!
-Even though you may be a little older now, you can still have snow day.
+Even though you may be a little older now, you can still have a snow day.
 Go outside, dress warm and build a fort with your friends.
 The more people working on it, the better it will be.
 After a long day of being outside, go inside and keep warm with a nice hot chocolate.
 You deserve it.

 Here are some resources to help you out:

 In the winter months, skies are clearer and darkness is far longer, this is a great time to view the northern lights!
 Bundle up warm and head out along the north shore of Lake Superior, or into a country setting where you'll have little to no light pollution.
 Read this great article about how to photograph the northern lights.
-Track the northern lights: